 Each person on your team will know who is in charge of each task, so nothing gets forgotten and each person has their own responsibilities and deadlines.
 Being able to see what all team members are working on can help increase accountability ensuring that all tasks get completed and that everyone is on the same page.

 At the beginning of each day, any member of the team can check the dashboard to see what their tasks and responsibilities are for the day, reducing the need for meetings and saving hours of time over the duration of the week, as everyone can just get on with their work.

 The essential framework of Wrike is made primarily of Folders, Projects, and Tasks.
 Folders are mainly to contain and organize files and other information for your projects and can be color-coded to help you keep things organized.

 Projects are, of course, your actual projects.
 Projects have an owner (or owners), start and finish dates, and many tasks with one end goal.
 Colour coding can be used here too.

 And finally, we have Tasks.
 Tasks are assigned to an individual who is responsible for completing the task, and each task has a call to action to complete.

 Wrike is suitable for all types of teams, including project management, marketing, creative, and more, so that all teams within your company can streamline their workflow in one place, and teams can come together to collaborate, or do their part on projects when they need to.

-When it comes to workflows, you can easily create templates to standardize your processes, saving you time with each project and making sure that all of your teams are working in the same way.
-You can edit templates for each project to ensure there is nothing unnecessary or anything that is irrelevant to the project
+When it comes to workflows, you can easily create email templates to standardize your process, saving you time with each project and making sure that all of your teams are working in the same way.
+You can edit templates for each project to ensure there is nothing unnecessary or anything that is irrelevant to the project.

 As well as creating your own templates, Wrike has a selection of pre-built templates on offer that you can use, depending on what type of project you are working on.